 Since then we have visited National Trust properties at least once a week.
-Sometimes we go out as a family, sometimes I take the children, sometimes Hubby takes the children and sometimes we organise to meet friends there.
+Sometimes we go out as a family, sometimes I take the children, sometimes Dave takes the children and sometimes we organise to meet friends there.

 The National Trust is now the first thing we think of when looking for a day out.
 The membership means we can go there for just an hour or spend the whole day there.
 We can take a picnic and have a ‘free’ day out with only the cost of the membership and it’s perfect for any family on a budget who still want to get out and do things.

 We have 43 National Trust sites within 25 miles of where we live and so far we have visited just a few of these.
-Our membership costs just £8.25 per month for Hubby and I as the children go free until they’re 5.
+Our membership costs just £8.25 per month for Dave and I as the children go free until they’re 5.
 But when that time comes we can upgrade to family membership for just £8.67 a month!

 With the membership we get free entrance and parking at over 300 sites across the UK, a handbook that fits nicely into our glove compartment in the car so we can browse local properties when we’re out and about – although more often than not we use the National Trust app, regional newspapers and a magazine every few months.